 That’s all there is to creating your own spice blend for this dish!

-Next grab a clove of garlic and hold the knife flat over it.
+Next step in this skinny chicken tikka masala recipe: grab a clove of garlic and hold the knife flat over it.

 Press down on the knife with your palm or fist, smashing the garlic, and breaking off the skin.

 Then run your knife through the clove in every direction, mincing it up.